Yundar/Test/README.md

 After that the game itself will appear ready to be played.
 Choose desired mode and start having fun.

 To **move** player first click on a pawn and then choose available tile.

 To **place a wall** click on empty space, if all conditions are met the wall will appear.

 ## TODO

 - Add AI
 - Add online
+- Add sounds
 - Add 4 players mod
+- Add Main Menu slideshow
+- Add config.ini support
 - Change art style

 ## License